 In the annals of baseball promotions gone wrong, two events stand out: Ten-Cent Beer Night and Disco Demolition Night.
 The first happened on June 4, 1974, in Cleveland.
-Beer sold for 10 cents, down from its usual price of 65 cents—inflation is a bummer; do you know how much a footlong hotdog was in 1974?
-Eight inches.
-There was a limit of six beers per customer.
-Per order, which seems a little pointless.
+Beer sold for 10 cents, down from its usual price of 65 cents, and a limit of six beers per customer … per order, which seems a little pointless.
 Beer consumption during the event oscillated between Wade Boggs and Andre the Giant levels, depending on whether you measuring in metric or imperial.

 In isolation, “ten cent beer night” was a perfectly fine promotion, and had gone off without problems multiple times in the past.
 But this day was different, in part because of recent bad blood in the Rangers-Indians rivalry, and in part because the Cuyahoga River was on fire, putting everyone on edge (not really, but does it matter?).
 Right from the start, the game was fraught with drunken shenanigans.
 Here is a brief list of things that happened before the thrilling conclusion: